Countries with No Income Tax

 For example, if you are a digital nomad, run an online business or are a global investor with income that is made globally, becoming a resident of a country with a territorial tax system would ultimately achieve the same goal as living in a tax-free country.

 In many cases countries with low-tax and/or territorial tax systems make it easier for foreigners to acquire residency than tax-free countries.
 This is largely to do with the nature of the economy of tax-free countries that have specific financial regulations in place that favour certain industries.

 It is beyond the scope of this article as we will focus on tax-free countries, but it is definitely worth considering low-tax countries as a good alternative option.

-Now just because you decide to move to a country with no income taxes doesn't mean that you are tax free.
+Now just because you decide to move to a country with no income taxes doesn't mean that you are tax-free.
 In order to completely eliminate your income taxes obligations, you need to establish tax residency which means having your domicile moved.
-This is done by becoming a permanent residency, usually done through applying for the appropriate visas and living in the country for more than 183 days a year.
+This is done by becoming a permanent resident, usually done through applying for the appropriate visas and living in the country for more than 183 days a year.

-The only way to become completely tax free if you are an American is to renouce your U.S citizenship.
+The only way to become completely tax-free if you are an American is to renounce your U.S citizenship.
 Individuals holding other passports around the world, thankfully do not fall under the same brutal tax regime and are free from needing to pay any income tax if they change tax residency.